 You can see a similarly relevant call-to-action with PayPal.
 People visit the PayPal site because they want to register or they have heard about the service and want to learn more.
 The site makes their call-to-action immediately relevant to this desire.
 Letting people know that they can shop on ‘millions of sites’ through their service, PayPal entices people to learn more.

-Good website design tip 2: Pick the optimal images
+Good website design tip 2: Pick the optimal images and colors

 Images increase engagement with content.
 According to WebDam.com, posts with images receive an incredible 650 times the engagement of those comprised of only text.
 To improve your website design, you want to incorporate images as often as possible.